VoronDesign/VoronUsers/printer_mods/samwiseg0/rpi_bootscreen/README.md

 ## Add the new splash screen

-Let's setup the custom image as your new splash screen.
-To make the image readable install `fbi`. `fbi` is a framebuffer image viewer.
+To make the image readable install `fbi`. `fbi` is a frame-buffer image viewer.

 Install `fbi`
 ```cmd